compsocialscience/summer-institute/host.md

 ##### Do you have any sample budgets?

-Yes.
-Here are some [sample budgets](https://docs.google.com/spreadsheets/d/1_2BimdmWNLSVYqTmwrEZcQxv3j3LCyU0hQyW0vZYCk8/edit?usp=sharing) for an in-person partner location with 20 participants.
+Yes: here are some [sample budgets](https://docs.google.com/spreadsheets/d/1_2BimdmWNLSVYqTmwrEZcQxv3j3LCyU0hQyW0vZYCk8/edit?usp=sharing) for an in-person partner location with 20 participants.
 However, you will need to adjust the numbers to align with the costs at your location.
 Note: If you are a visa holder outside of your country of citizenship, please work with your institution to determine whether you will be able to accept an honorarium payment for your role organizing a SICSS event.

 ##### Do you have any other tips for how to run a partner location?

-Yes.
-Please consult the Handbook for Organizers linked above.
+Yes, please consult the Handbook for Organizers linked above.
 Also Here's some [advice about running a partner location](https://github.com/compsocialscience/summer-institute/blob/master/partner_location_suggestions.md).

 ##### How long should our partner location run?